NYS Plastic Bag and Film Plastic Reduction

 What are Stores Required to Do?

-- Establish an "at-store" plastic bag recycling program.
-Stores must make collection bins for plastic bag recycling available to customers in a visible, easily accessible location.
+- Establish an "at-store" plastic bag and film plastics recycling program.
+Stores must make collection bins for plastic bags and film plastic recycling available to customers in a visible, easily accessible location.
 There are slightly different requirements for enclosed malls (see the law for details).
 The American Chemistry Council (link in the right column of this page) has resources available including a tool kit containing signage and market information.

-- Ensure that collected plastic bags are actually recycled.
-Stores are required to recycle the plastic bags collected and are prohibited from disposing of the collected plastics as solid waste.
+- Ensure that collected plastic bags and film plastics are actually recycled.
+Stores are required to recycle the plastic bags and film plastic collected and are prohibited from disposing of the collected plastics as solid waste.

 - Label all plastic bags.
 Any bags distributed in affected stores must state Please Return to a Participating Store for Recycling or a similar message approved by the DEC.
 The message required pursuant to New York City Local Law 1 of 2008, Please reuse or recycle at a participating store, is acceptable.
 (Note: If you use biodegradable compostable bags, they must be labeled Compostable bag--Do not place in recycling bin)

 - Keep records.
-Stores are required to maintain records describing the collection, transport and recycling of plastic bags for at least three years.
+Stores are required to maintain records describing the collection, transport and recycling of plastic bags and film plastics for at least three years.
 The records must include the weight of plastics collected and where they were recycled.

 - Sell reusable bags.
 Stores are required to offer reusable bags to their customers for purchase and allow the use of reusable shopping bags.
 (Note: A reusable bag is made of cloth or other machine washable fabric that has handles or is a durable plastic bag with handles made for multiple use).

-- NYS Plastic Bag Reduction, Reuse and Recycling Law - Effective January 1, 2009, a new statewide law requires certain retail and grocery stores to set up a plastic carry out bag recycling program for their customers.
+- NYS Plastic Bag Reduction, Reuse and Recycling Law - With New Amendments - Effective January 1, 2009, a new statewide law requires certain retail and grocery stores to set up a plastic carry out bag recycling program for their customers.

-- Plastic Bag Recycling for Consumers - Consumers will be able to recycle plastic carryout bags at certain retail stores and most grocery stores.
+- Plastic Bag and Film Plastics Recycling for Consumers - Consumers will be able to recycle plastic carryout bags at certain retail stores and most grocery stores.

-- Frequently Asked Questions about Plastic Bag Recycling - Frequently asked questions for the new statewide law that requires certain retail and grocery stores to set up a recycling program for customers to return plastic bags for recycling.
+- Frequently Asked Questions about Plastic Bag and Film Plastics Recycling - Frequently asked questions for the new statewide law that requires certain retail and grocery stores to set up a recycling program for customers to return plastic bags for recycling.

 - Frequently Asked Questions Regarding Plastic Bag Labeling - These are frequently asked questions about the labeling of plastic bags regarding.
 The effective date of this law was January 1, 2009, stores subject to this requirement have until January 1, 2010 to use their existing stock, which may not otherwise be labeled in accordance with the required statement.